tari-project/rfcs/src/Process/TIP-PROC-0006_core_contributor_program.md

 1. Not committing directly to special branches (such as 'main') but using a pull request instead
 2. Having all code reviewed by at least one Code CC, even their own.
+3. Selecting appropriate reviewers for their pull requests.
-3. Reviewing code of other contributors
+4. Reviewing code of other contributors
-4. Writing automated tests for code whenever reasonable automated tests can be written, and providing detailed testing instructions when not
+5. Writing automated tests for code whenever reasonable automated tests can be written, and providing detailed testing instructions when not
-5. Including documentation and testing instructions with changes
+6. Including documentation and testing instructions with changes

 Code CCs may elect to use code generation tools according to their judgment.
 They must, however, bear responsibility for generated code, and must review any code generated before requesting another contributor to review